 Red Rose - Dutch Country Roads

 Lancaster starts the New Year when its signature red rose ascends at Binns Park.
 Symbolic of the War of Roses between Lancaster and York, the red rose celebration starts early and lasts through the evening.
-With more than 20 warm indoor performances, Countdown Lancaster is a family-oriented event filled with visual and performing entertainment ending in a midnight fireworks display.
+With more than 20 indoor performances, Countdown Lancaster is a family-oriented event filled with visual and performing entertainment ending in a midnight fireworks display.
 Festivities include a concert beginning at 10 p.m.

 White Rose - Dutch Country Roads